 That person may be ill, have a physical or learning disability, or a mental health, drug or alcohol problem.

-From the start of April 2012 we will be doing things differently, the main focus of the service will be to work with children, young people and their families to help them find support locally to reduce the amount of caring the young carers have to do.
+From the start of April 2012 we have been doing things differently.
+The main focus of the service is to work with children, young people and their families to help them find support locally to reduce the amount of caring young carers have to do.

 Breaks and activities

 Many of you will know the project through the breaks and activities we have provided.

 We know that these are very important to young carers and we will be fundraising, so that we can continue to provide them in the future.

 To take part, you will need to fill in an Annual Consent Form, which you can download at the bottom of this page.

 Young carers can have their say on the things that matter most to them through the Young Carers' Council and at our annual Young Carers Conference.
 Visit our news pages to find out the latest stories from young carers.

 For more details see our dedicated website for young carers at www.ycih.org.